What is amyloidosis cutis dyschromica?

 - Most cases (63%) have occurred in people of East Asian (Chinese, Hong Kong Chinese and Taiwanese) or South-East Asian (Thai, Filipino and Indonesian) ethnicity.

-- ACD is also commonly seen in people of Indian and Pakistani heritage.
+- Amyloidosis cutis dyschromica is also commonly seen in people of Indian and Pakistani heritage.

-- Only three cases of ACD have been reported in Caucasian patients.
+- Only three cases of amyloidosis cutis dyschromica have been reported in Caucasian patients.

 What causes amyloidosis cutis dyschromica?

-ACD is caused by the deposition of amyloid derived from degenerate or damaged keratinocytes (epidermal skin cells).
-The reason that the keratinocytes degenerate and how this relates to loss and gain of pigment in the affected areas of skin are not clear.
+Amyloidosis cutis dyschromica is caused by the deposition of amyloid derived from degenerate or damaged keratinocytes.
+The reason why the keratinocytes degenerate and how this relates to the loss and gain of pigment in the affected areas of skin is not clear.
 A genetic cause is likely.

 What are the clinical features of amyloidosis cutis dyschromica?

-ACD causes slowly progressive localised hyperpigmentation and hypopigmentation (dyschromia or dyschromatosis).
+Amyloidosis cutis dyschromica causes slowly progressive localised hyperpigmentation and hypopigmentation (dyschromica or dyschromatosis).

-- In most cases, the onset of the pigment change is in childhood, although in some the changes are not noted until adulthood.
+- In most cases, the onset of the colour change is in childhood, although in some individuals the changes are not noted until adulthood.

-- The dyschromia does not affect palms, soles and mucosal surfaces.
+- The dyschromica does not affect palms, soles or mucosal surfaces.

 - Facial involvement is uncommon (approximately 10%) .

-The specific findings that distinguish ACD from the more common macular and lichenoid variants of primary cutaneous amyloidosis are:
+The specific findings that distinguish amyloidosis cutis dyschromica from the more common macular and lichenoid variants of primary cutaneous amyloidosis are:

 - Dotted, reticular or diffuse hyperpigmentation mixed with ‘lentil-sized’ hypopigmented macules.